-"In a time when we all are striving to make our dollars do more and go farther, it’s more important than ever to ensure we are setting aside funds for tomorrow," DFI Director Scott Jarvis said.
-"Making savings automatic makes sure it happens, makes it easier to plan around and makes it easier to continue.
-Even if you have to start small, with five or 10 dollars, that small start can make a big difference later."
+“We all are doing our best to stretch our dollars as far as we can, and it’s more important than ever to ensure that includes setting aside funds for tomorrow,” DFI Director Scott Jarvis said.
+“Making savings automatic makes sure that happens.
+Even if you have to start small — with five or 10 dollars — that can make a big difference later.”

 America Saves is a national campaign involving more than 1,000 non-profit, government, and corporate groups that encourages individuals and families to save money and build personal wealth.
 Organizations throughout Washington are coordinating Saves Week activities aimed at offering Washington residents savings resources and education.

 Understanding that having emergency savings, retirement funds and being able to manage one’s debt are crucial to Washington residents’ personal financial security, Governor Jay Inslee has proclaimed Feb.
-25-March 2, 2013 Washington Saves Week. www.dfi.wa.gov/financial-education/wa-saves/pdf/2013-proclamation.pdf
+24-March 1, 2014 Washington Saves Week.